Mooshua/Lilikoi/Docs/attributes.md

 The presence of a builder attribute should do two things:
 1. Act as an attribute which declares a method as an entry point when Lilikoi is managing the start of a program
 2. When an entry point is compiled, the builder should oversee the compilation process (eg, injecting it's own wildcards or wraps)

+## Wraps (Hooks)

+Wraps allow you to execute before or after the entry point which modifies the input or output, or prevents the entry point from running altogether.

+> **Warning**: Wraps *do not* support property injection by default.
+>
+> You can use `LilikoiInjector.Inject(mount, this)` and `LilikoiInjector.Deject(mount, this)` to emulate standard injection in the before and after methods, respectively.
+>
+> (If you do this, it is **highly** recommended to call `Deject` at the end of your `After` function as the injections may rely on this to prevent leaks.)